“What have central banks ever done for us?”

 “Well, they sorted out the mess from the 2008 financial crisis, and the recession created by the 2020 pandemic.”
 “Yes, but apart from tackling inflation and financial crises and recessions, what have central banks ever done for us?”

 At this point, we move from a light-hearted dialogue about the role of central banks in a sophisticated modern economy to a more worrying question: Are we asking central banks to do too much?
 Do they have the tools and mechanisms to perform the myriad of jobs which politicians and societies are asking of them?

 During the 1980s and 1990s, the main task facing central banks was to control inflation.
 In the aftermath of the global financial crisis of 2008-09, central banks took on much greater involvement in regulating the banking system and capital markets, working alongside bodies such as the FCA in the UK and the SEC in the USA.

 Over the past decade, debt management has become a third key task for central banks.
 True, as long ago as 1977, Congress amended the Federal Reserve Act ‘to promote effectively the goals of maximum employment, stable prices and moderate long-term interest rates’ (emphasis added), but matters have rather moved on.
-Since QE programmes were launched back in 2009, the balance sheets of the seven largest central banks have risen to an astounding $25 trillion, much of that held in government debt instruments making central banks the key actors in the arena of public finance.
+Since QE programms were launched back in 2009, the balance sheets of the seven largest central banks have risen to an astounding $25 trillion, much of that held in government debt instruments making central banks the key actors in the arena of public finance.

 More and more questions have been asked about the impact of such policies on asset prices and wealth inequality, as well as the moral hazard created when QE purchases more than match government debt issuance, and whether it is possible in practice to follow the principle of ‘neutrality’ when selecting corporate bonds in the marketplace.